stsurya/Linux/commands.md

 **Column 5 -** Size of file (bytes)<br>
 **Column 6 -** Date of last update<br>
 **Column 7 -** Name of file.

+### ls -a:

+Shows us all files, even files that are hidden (these files begin with a dot.)

+### more

+It's used to view the contents of a file.

+### cp

+cp command copies file or group of files.It creates exact image of the file on disk with dirrraent name.
+The syntax requires at leasr two filenames to be specified in the command line.When both are ordinary files,the first is copied to second:

+`cp file1 file2`

+cp can also be used to copy more than one file with a single invocation of the command.In that case the last filename must be a directory.you can use the cp command as follows.

+`cp file1 file2 file3 backup`
+Where the backup is a directory.

+### mv

+mv command has two distincts functions.
+• It renames file(or directory)
+• It moves a group of files to diffrant directory mv doesn't create a copy of the file but it renames the file.No additional space is consumed on disk during renaming.To rename the file hello.sh to welcome.sh use the following command.
+`mv hello.sh welcome.sh`

+### rm

+The rm command deletes one or more files.It normally operates silently and should be used with caution.
+`rm file1 file2`